John Halpern: Student years (1990–94) and learning to become a cryptic crossword setter

 When Paul died at the age of 27, Halpern was 21.
 Not particularly academic, and often panicking in exams, Halpern failed to achieve the grades he wanted to study music or biology, and took a few menial jobs before reapplying for universities soon after his brother's death.
 At Canterbury Christ Church College he took a BSc in maths and music, though he very soon abandoned his lectures, instead devoting himself to practising writing cryptic clues.

 Halpern felt that The Times published elegant puzzles, whereas The Guardian crosswords contained more humour (especially those by his hero, John Graham, with the pseudonym Araucaria).
 Halpern realised that if he could create a puzzle that combined the best of elegance and humour, then he would be taken on by The Guardian, his favourite newspaper.
 He chose the pseudonym Paul, in honour of his brother.

 Practising writing clues from early in the morning until midnight, seven days a week, Halpern forgot about his degree.
 He’d read it takes 10,000 hours to become an expert – so chose to do 20,000 hours.
 An entire crossword would be written, and the best clue only chosen to go in its replacement puzzle – the others would be discarded.
 That process would be repeated over and over again until he had a puzzle he thought was good enough, which he posted to 'Araucaria, care of The Guardian'.
 Amazingly, Araucaria replied, inviting Halpern to meet him – and that was the start of his crossword-setting career.

 Early crossword years

 After the publication of the first 'Paul' Guardian crossword on 19 April 1995, Halpern would supplement his crossword pay with full-time jobs, including a reporter on the East Grinstead Courier and from 1999 as a puzzle editor for Puzzler Media Ltd. All the time John was looking to get more crosswords published, across more UK national newspapers, the plan being to write cryptic crosswords full-time.

 Full-time cryptic crossword setter

 In the years since 1995, Halpern has compiled crosswords for the Financial Times as Mudd, the Times (anonymous), the Telegraph as Dada and the Independent as Punk.

-Resigning from Puzzler Media in 2008, but still relatively shy, he was introduced to some personal development courses, notably from Landmark Education, now Landmark Worldwide.
-Immediate results saw Halpern able to envisage being able to make a difference in the world – and in the next few years he began developing wordplay courses, giving lectures, making TV appearances – and also delivering a TedxTalk at the Royal Albert Hall in 2013 about how wordplay can be used to bring people together.

-He married Taline in 2012.
+He married Taline in 2011.
 The couple have a son and now live in Brighton and Hove, UK.